inthar-raven/delta/README.md

 Click **Calculate** to compute how well your chord approximates the target delta signature.

-The error measure finds the optimal real-valued harmonic `x` such that the target DR chord `x : x+D₁ : x+D₂ : ...` best fits your actual chord, then reports the RMS error in the linear (frequency) domain.
+The error measure finds the optimal real-valued harmonic `x` such that the target DR chord `x : x+D₁ : x+D₂ : ...` (where `D₁, D₂, ...` are cumulative sums of deltas) best fits your actual chord, then reports the root-sum-square error in the linear (frequency) domain.

 Currently only fully delta-rational chords are supported.